Home › forums › Chart Support › Conditional area color?

 Not really.
 I cannot invent A new date between two adjacent dates can I?
 And even if I could, it would be even more clumsy.
 Should be an standard feature I think.
 Is it easier if I use bars instead of splines?

 Yes, column/bar chart should work fine without introducing new dataPoint in this scenario.
-However, you need to set dataPoint color based on its value, whether negative or positive.
-Please take a look at this jsfiddle.
+However, you need to set dataPoint color based on its value, whether negative or positive as shown in the below code snippet –

 You must be logged in to reply to this topic.